omnilaboratory/obd/README.md

 ### Deposit

+**Deposit BTC for miner fee**

+Alice tells her OBD to create a funding transaction.
+Since on Omnilayer/BTC, the miner fee is bitcoin, so that first we need to deposit small amount of bitcoin used in withdraw money, creating temporary multi-sig addresses for transactions in RSMC and HTLC.

+After that, we need to create the second part of transactions that deposit tokens which both sides agreed to fund the channel.

+This is the place that OBD differs from LND or other lightning implementation, since they are for BTC only, so there is no need for them to deposit extra bitcoin for fee.

+*Another difference is that we need two transactions for the miner fees, one for the channel, and the other for a internal temporary multi-sig address.
+So Alice may raise request twice, and Bob needs to answer twice.*

+*It is not finalized yet.*

-Alice(`mkb9Muc1Qjt2XT5onkqwf3NWAP6BerDwsG`) deposits 0.01 to the channel (`2NFSDbQx3xCunJXixqp9KLSvuK6k7VTmVNu`), where fee is 0.00001, and then abtains the transaction ID:
+Alice(`mkb9Muc1Qjt2XT5onkqwf3NWAP6BerDwsG`) deposits 0.01 btc to the channel (`2NFSDbQx3xCunJXixqp9KLSvuK6k7VTmVNu`), where fee is 0.00001, and then abtains the transaction ID:

 **request**
 ```json